Herbert Schultze: Early life and career

 Schultze was born in Kiel.
 He joined the Reichsmarine on 1 April 1930 as a member of "Crew 30" (the incoming class of 1930).
 He underwent basic military training in the 2nd department of the standing ship division of the Baltic Sea in Stralsund (1 April 1930 – 30 June 1930).
 Schultze was then transferred to the training ship Niobe (1 July 1930 – 9 October 1930), attaining the rank of Seekadett (midshipman) on 9 October 1930.
-Following a 14-month stay onboard the cruiser Emden (10 October 1930 – 4 January 1932), he advanced in rank to Fähnrich zur See (officer cadet) on 1 January 1932.
+Following a 14-month stay on board the cruiser Emden (10 October 1930 – 4 January 1932), he advanced in rank to Fähnrich zur See (officer cadet) on 1 January 1932.

 Schultze then underwent a number of officer training courses at the Naval Academy at Mürwik before transferring to the light cruiser Leipzig (2 October 1933 – 7 October 1934).
 During this assignment, he was promoted to Oberfähnrich zur See (senior midshipman) on 1 April 1934 and to Leutnant zur See (acting sub-lieutenant) on 1 October 1934.
 He also served aboard the cruiser with other future U-boat aces, including Heinrich Lehmann-Willenbrock.

 In May 1937, now an Oberleutnant zur See, Schultze transferred to the U-boat force, taking command of the Type IIA U-boat on 31 January 1938.
 U-2 was assigned to the U-Bootschulflottille (U-boat school flotilla); he spent the next year and a half training with the submarine.